 So what does this mean for us?
 Parents, it means that your children are not your own.
-Your children belong to the Lord of heaven and earth and have been entrusted to your care.
-So you are called, in Paul’s words, “to bring them up in the nurture and admonition of the Lord” (Eph 6:4), a vow that these parents will be affirming this morning.
+They belong, body and soul, to the Lord Jesus, and have been entrusted by Him to your care.
+So you are called, in Paul’s words, “to bring them up in the training and instruction of the Lord” (Eph 6:4).
+As our baptismal oaths will emphasize later, we parents are to do all in our power to bring up our children to know and serve Jesus.
 Children, it means that you are not your own but that you belong, body and soul, to your faithful Savior, Jesus Christ.
-So you are called, in the words of the 5th commandment, to “honor your father and mother that it may go well with you and you may live long on the earth” (Ex 20:12).
+So you are called, with your parents, to “love the Lord your God with all your heart, soul, mind, and strength,” (Dt 6:5) and you are called, in the words of the 5th commandment, to “honor your father and mother that it may go well with you and you may live long on the earth” (Ex 20:12).

-And so reminded that God deals not just with individuals but also with families, let us confess that we have often neglected our responsibilities as parents and children alike – we parents have neglected to train our children as we ought and we children have neglected to honor our parents as we ought.
+And so reminded this morning that God deals not just with individuals but also with families, let us confess that we have often neglected our responsibilities as parents and children alike – we parents have neglected to love and train our children as we ought and we children have neglected to love and honor the Lord and our parents as we ought.
 And as you are able, let us kneel together before the Lord as we confess our sins.
-We will have a time of silent confession followed by the corporate confession found in your bulletin.